 <Crowd-Home-Directory>/crowd.properties file to reflect your new SSL settings.
 For example:

-Now restart your Crowd instance.
+Now start (or restart) your Crowd instance.
 You should be able to access Crowd at this URL:

 Here are some troubleshooting tips if you are using a self-signed key created by keytool, as described above.